- Crusty food like bread or toast

 Celery Juice and Vitamin U

 Nutritionists have responded that while celery juice can be part of a well-rounded diet, it should not be considered the cure-all being touted.
 Some are concerned by the removal of fiber.
 Some consider the positive effects result primarily from the water content rather than any nutrient in the juice.
 Others generally state that celery juice is nothing special and won't cure anything.
-There are also skeptics who question William's conflation of the scientifically-backed benefits of eating vegetables with the nonscientific rationale for how this improves health.

 Drinking celery juice is most likely good for us.
 From a scientific standpoint, celery juice contains lots of vitamins, minerals and other nutrients that will improve our health if we are not getting enough from our regular diet.
 Celery juice is also low in calories, unlike most fruit juices.
 Celery juice might help people psychologically in helping people make healthy lifestyle choices like avoiding bad foods and getting regular exercise.